 Thanks so much for your question.
-Interestingly, one of my colleagues here at Probe trains in martial arts!
+Interestingly, Pat Zukeran,one of my colleagues here at Probe trains in martial arts!
+He has written an article on this topic entitled Martial Arts.
 We discussed this question together and came to a similar conclusion.

 In our opinion, a distinction should be made between the physical training and exercise required in martial arts and the philosophical and religious ideas which may sometimes be associated with such training.